Under 2 hours

 - Once the cables are connected, start the vehicle with the charged battery and let it run for a couple minutes.

 - Go to the car with the dead battery and turn the key until the engine fully starts.
-This may take a few moments while the dead battery pulls energy from the other vehicle.
+It may take a few moments for the dead battery to pull energy from the other vehicle.